 We often put the creation of humanity at the center of this account.
 But it seems like the garden itself is very significant.
 The account does not give a reason for the garden.
 But it does tell us that after Adam is made, he is placed there to take care of it.
 And, in the next chapter, we also find that it was a garden that God would walk through, seemingly to visit with Adam and Eve.

-Many have related the garden of Eden to a temple.
+Many have related the Garden of Eden to a temple.
 In the ancient world, temples were a place where the realm of the gods would overlap with the mortal realm.
-The temple was a place were humans could go and connect with their god.
-And you can see elements of this in the tabernacle built by Moses and the temple built by Solomon.
+The temple was a place where humans could go and connect with their god.
+And you can see elements of this in the Tabernacle built by Moses and the Temple built by Solomon.
 These were special places where God, at least symbolically, dwelt.
 And where his people could come to worship and offer sacrifices to him.

 The Tabernacle and Temple each had three sections.
-There was a courtyard surrounding the tabernacle and temple.
+There was a courtyard surrounding the Tabernacle and Temple.
 Inside the structure itself were two rooms.
 The Holy Place and the Most Holy Place.
 And, in that inner room was where God was.
-Only the priests could go in the outer room.
+Only the priests could go into the outer room.
 And only the high priest could enter the inner room, and then only once a year.